 If you're also interested in enrolling at Berklee full-time or attending any of Wooten's programs in Nashville, there are several benefits to attending the Victor Wooten/Berklee Summer Bass Workshop:

 - Find out what it takes to succeed in music and at Berklee.

 - Learn more about Wooten’s bass/nature camp and concepts and ensure guaranteed acceptance into any of the more than 11 annual programs ranging in length from three days to three weeks.

 - Meet other musicians from around the world.

 - Get to know Boston, New England’s hub of culture and academia.

 - Learn about admission, audition, and scholarship requirements.

 - Start and end the day with lectures, lessons, and performances by Wooten and his team.

-- Faculty concerts: Attend concerts performed by Berklee faculty members and a final concert by Wooten and his all-star band.
+- Faculty concerts: attend performances by Berklee faculty members and a final concert by Wooten and his all-star band.

-- Group lesson: Develop instrumental skills specific to performing music on the bass.
+- Group lessons: develop instrumental skills specific to performing music on the bass.
 This class is taught in a group/master class setting.